 The loan application allows for a new simpler method for determining employee full-time equivalency (FTE).
 Under this simplified method, you assign 1.0 for employees who work 40 hours or more per week and .5 for any employee who works fewer than 40 hours.

 While this is easy to use and may work in some situations, there will be times when this wouldn't be to your advantage.
 For example, someone who works 35 hours per week would be counted at .5 under the simplified method but would be .9 under the traditional method, which tracks more closely the actual percentage of time worked.
 To calculate FTE under the traditional method, you take the average number of hours paid per week for each employee, divide that by 40, and round to the nearest tenth, up to a maximum of 1.0 per employee.

 To obtain loan forgiveness, you must maintain the average number of full-time equivalent employees you had pre-COVID-19.
 If you lay off employees or reduce your pay rates by more than 25%, the amount of your loan forgiveness will also be reduced.
 The new guidance makes it clear, however, that you can keep in your employee headcount anyone who:

-In addition, as long as by June 30, 2020, you have restored your full-time equivalent employee numbers and pay rates to their pre-COVID-19 levels, the loan forgiveness amount will not be affected.
-This June 30th safe harbor for restoring employee levels and pay rates applies regardless of when your eight-week covered period starts and ends.
+In addition, as long as by December 31, 2020, you have restored your full-time equivalent employee numbers and pay rates to their pre-COVID-19 levels, the loan forgiveness amount will not be affected.
+The safe harbor date was extended from June 30th to December 31 under the PPPFA and applies regardless of when your loan forgiveness covered period starts and ends.